Calculate Decibel

-The logarithmic decibel scale is convenient when calculating resulting sound power levels and sound pressure levels for two or more sound or noise sources.
+The logarithmic decibel scale is convenient when adding signal values like sound power, pressure and others from two or more sources.

 Sponsored Links